aireilly/LSP-harper-ls/README.md

 # LSP-harper-ls

+**THIS SUBLIME PACKAGE IS NOT FUNCTIONAL.
+THESE ARE NOT THE DROIDS YOU'RE LOOKING FOR**

 LSP-harper-ls is a helper package that automatically installs and updates [`harper-ls`][1] for [Sublime Text][4].

 Read more about [Harper English grammar checker][5].